 Down quilts are cheaper, lighter, and have a higher warmth-to-weight ratio than traditional sleeping bags.
 As such, they’ve become a staple in ultralight and lightweight backpacking kits.
 The lightweight backpacking quilts in this guide are the best on the market.
 They can accommodate users on virtually any trip, anywhere in the world, in any season and any budget!

-The standout value is the $159 Hammock Gear Burrow Econ 20 ºF down quilt.
+The standout value is the $159 Hammock Gear Economy Burrow 20 ºF down quilt.
 It’s one-half the cost and half a pound lighter than a comparable down sleeping bag.

 What is a Backpacking Quilt?